kai-vu/site/theses/LS_SciKG.md

 ## Scientific Discovery and Knowledge Graphs

-Hypotheses generation and testing in scientific research is often a time-intensive process, depending on the precise execution of a few steps that are similar within (and sometimes across) research domains.
-Researchers are now looking into how to make the process more reproducible, with the end goal of machine actionability – the ability of machines to discover knowledge with no or little human intervention.
+Hypotheses generation and testing in scientific research is often a time-intensive process.
+Researchers are now looking into making the process more reproducible and trustworthy, with the end goal of machine actionability – the ability of machines to discover knowledge with little human intervention.

-### What
-For this project, a MSc. student can focus on addressing one (or more) of the steps of hypothesis generation and testing for humanities or social science research (e.g., demographic research on health inequality, or scientific discovery in biodiversity heritage):
+For this project, a MSc. student can focus on addressing one (or more) of the steps of hypothesis generation and testing for humanities or social science research:

-### Dealing with observational data (as RDF Data Cubes):
+#### Dealing with observational data (as RDF Data Cubes):

 https://www.who.int/data/inequality-monitor/data